 If this is your first-time taking L-Theanine , ramp up your dosage slowly as you find the best dosage for you.
 Start with a low dosage of around 200mg and increase it as necessary until you’ve found the ideal range for you.

 Whether you’re using Noopept or any other nootropic, it’s important that you exercise caution when incorporating new supplements into your routine.
 If you experience any side effects when taking Noopept, decrease, or discontinue use altogether.

 Always follow recommended dosage guidelines, and consider getting started with half the recommended dose and ramping up from there so you can learn how your body reacts to Noopept in a more controlled way.

 If you’ve used a racetam before, keep in mind that while the effect may be similar to Noopept, the Noopept dosage is much smaller than a typical dosage of a racetam.
 Where users may take 1,000mg of piracetam in a dose, a typical dose of Noopept is 10mg.

-L-theanine is unique in the sense that there’s a wide dosage range, and the typical therapeutic dose of L-theanine can vary greatly depending on your reasons for using this supplement.
+L-Theanine is unique in the sense that there’s a wide dosage range, and the typical therapeutic dose can vary greatly depending on your reasons for using this supplement.
 Our dosage guidelines above are a great starting point to work from.
 As you learn more about different nootropics and what your body reacts best with, you can amend the dosage from there.